TheCrazyGM/hiveview/README.md

 Used the simple blog app from [Django Girls](https://tutorial.djangogirls.org/)) as a base django template.

-Used an unholy mix of steem and bhive (as some stuff is just broken in bhive at the moment)
+Used an unholy mix of steem and beem (as some stuff is just broken in beem at the moment)

 # Done